Sponsored through the Salem Arts Association, SalemArts.org

 Award Purpose and Eligibility:

-The Ellen Hardy Memorial Scholarship will award one scholarship of $500 each spring to a senior-year student attending any Salem school (public, charter, or private) who is pursuing visual arts education either through a university program or through an art school in the fall following their graduation.
+The Ellen Hardy Memorial Scholarship will award one scholarship of $1000 each spring to a senior-year student attending any Salem school (public, charter, or private), or who is a Salem Arts Association student artist member, and is pursuing visual arts education either through a university program or through an accredited art school in the fall following their graduation.
 Visual arts, graphic design, performing arts, music, acting, or other areas of creative expression will be considered.
 Ellen Hardy was a founding member and served as President of the Salem Arts Association through 2015.
 She was very active in contributing to the Salem Arts Associations success and was also a prolific artist and performer herself.
 We are honored to offer this scholarship program in her memory.